 Separate Account Clients.
 Eagle receives a management fee for its investment advisory services determined on the basis of the market value of the account assets.
-While Eagle's fees are negotiated and vary by client, Eagle's basic management fee schedule is as follows: 1% (annual rate) on the first \$5 million and 0.75% (annual rate) on the assets above \$5 million, charged quarterly.
-Certain clients' fees are calculated using a performance fee, which is negotiated and varies by client, as described in Item 6 below.
+While Eagle's fees are negotiated and vary by each Separate Account Client (e.g., with respect to aggregated client accounts), Eagle's basic management fee schedule is as follows: 1% (annual rate) on the first \$5 million and 0.75% (annual rate) on the assets above \$5 million, charged quarterly.
+Certain Separate Account Clients' fees are calculated using a performance fee, which is negotiated and varies by client, as described in Item 6 below.

-Accounts are billed in arrears and generally based on the asset valuation at calendar quarter-end, although for some legacy clients we compute our fee quarterly on the average of the three monthend values or on the average of the balance at the beginning of the quarter and at the end of the quarter.
+Accounts are billed in arrears and generally based on the asset valuation at calendar quarter-end, although for some legacy Separate Account Clients we compute our fee quarterly on the average of the three month-end values or on the average of the balance at the beginning of the quarter and at the end of the quarter.
 Generally, fees are adjusted for material intra-quarter contributions and withdrawals.
-Clients may terminate Eagle at any time and a pro rata portion of any fees otherwise accrued will be calculated upon termination.
+Separate Account Clients may terminate Eagle at any time and a pro rata portion of any fees otherwise accrued will be calculated upon termination.

 Eagle's investment advisory fees are, in most cases, remitted to Eagle by the custodian and charged against the account.
 A copy of the invoice is sent to the client.
-Some clients prefer to pay our fee from another source after receipt of an original invoice.
+Some Separate Account Clients prefer to pay our fee from another source after receipt of an original invoice.

-Clients who select Eagle to manage their assets within a wrap fee program will typically do so under either a "single contract" or "dual contract" arrangement:
+Separate Account Clients who select Eagle to manage their assets within a wrap fee program will typically do so under either a "single contract" or "dual contract" arrangement:

 - Under a single contract arrangement, the client pays an asset-based fee to the sponsor firm and, out of that fee, the sponsor firm is responsible for paying an investment advisory fee (as described above) to Eagle.
 In these programs, the sponsor firm and Eagle enter into a sub-advisory or other agreement under which Eagle agrees to manage the assets.
 As part of that agreement, Eagle and the sponsor firm agree on the investment advisory fees to be charged by Eagle on the assets.
-Eagle's advisory fees are negotiable and may vary from program to program, but typically do not exceed 1% per year on assets under management.
+Eagle's advisory fees are negotiable and may vary from program to program, but do not exceed 1% per year on assets under management.
 There are other non-asset based fees and expenses that will be charged to the client as discussed below in this Item 5 and in Item 12 of this Brochure. - Under a dual contract arrangement, the Client has one contract with the sponsor firm and another contract with Eagle.
 As such, the Client pays Eagle an investment advisory fee in addition to the asset based fee they pay to the sponsor firm for investment advice, custody, execution and reporting.
-Eagle's management fee is negotiated and varies by client, but typically does not exceed 1% per year on assets under management.
+Eagle's management fee is negotiated and varies by client, but does not exceed 1% per year on assets under management.
 Other fees and expenses will also apply and are discussed in more detail below in this Item 5 and in Item 12 of this Brochure.